dpercy/racket-mode/Reference.md

 not enforce the limit exactly.
 Instead, the program will be terminated upon the first garbage collection where memory exceeds the limit (maybe by a significant amount).

+### racket-error-context
+The level of context used for [`racket-run`](#racket-run) error stack traces.

+Each level improves stack trace information, but causes your program to run more slowly.

+  - 'low corresponds to `compile-context-preservation-enabled`
+    #f.

+  - 'medium corresponds to `compile-context-preservation-enabled`
+    #t, which disables some optimizations like inlining.

+  - 'high corresponds to `compile-context-preservation-enabled`
+    #t and to use of errortrace, which heavily instruments your
+    code and therefore may be significantly slower.

+Tip: Regardless of this setting, you can enable full errortrace for a specific [`racket-run`](#racket-run) using a C-u prefix.

 ## REPL